mishadynin/gravity/README.md

-# Test Your Knowledge of Physics and C
+# Test your knowledge of physics and C

 This C program measures acceleration due to gravity.&nbsp;
 When run without any arguments, it prints the exact